How Gum Disease Affects Your Overall Health

 Periodontitis causes oral health issues, but it seems it can also impact your overall health.
 The best thing to do?
 Take good care of your oral health.
 See Dr. Licata twice a year for cleanings and checkups.
 Brush your teeth thoroughly twice a day, and floss once a day.

-Call us for an appointment at 636-532-2101 or book a visit online today!
+Call us for the dental appointment at 636-532-2101 or book a visit online today!

 Visit Our Office